theimpossibleastronaut/rmw/README.md

 Restore FILE(s) from a WASTE directory

 -h, --help
--t, --translate           display a translation of the configuration file -c, --config filename     use an alternate configuration -l, --list                list waste directories
+-c, --config filename     use an alternate configuration -l, --list                list waste directories
 -g, --purge               run purge even if it's been run today